maylisw/TwitterProject/readme.md

 -picks random tweet then returns an array/ array list:

 {"Nobody should be allowed to", "verb", "the", "noun", "!
 Wrong wrong wrong!"}
+For MadLibs, we can assign a double range for each template in the constructor (does it need to take in anything?)and access the get from Chosen for d to get which one.

 ###Can we delete Tagger class? -Yes, it's not needed anymore